 Researchers aimed at this area and stated that “weighted blankets are a safe and effective intervention in treating insomnia”.

 With the topic of Attention Deficit Hyperactivity Disorder (ADHD), we step a bit away from sleep and touch a problem where weighted blankets also can show their beneficial effects.
 Children with attention deficit hyperactive disorder having a more challenging time with self-control than others.
 It is harder for them to stay focused, paying attention, and sit still.
 It causes many school problems and also affects family relations and interaction with teachers and schoolmates.

 Using a weighted blanket activates the sense of touch, distracting other stimulations by the surrounding area.
-By eliminating the impulses from elsewhere, children with ADHD can much easier remain in a task, stay in their seat, and their attention can improve.
-It is understandable if your child wouldn’t like to wear a blanket in class so that a weighted vest can be a reasonable alternative, as this research points out.
+By eliminating the impulses from elsewhere, children with ADHD can easily remain in a task, stay in their seats, and improve their attention.
+It is understandable if your child wouldn’t like to wear a blanket in class, so that a weighted vest can be a reasonable alternative, as this research points out.

 Relieve stress for people with autism

 Individuals with autism can feel that the noises and sounds around them are too stimulating.
 For them, everyday activities such as working, shopping, playing, or socializing can be challenging.
 Weighted blankets, with the pressure they provide a safe feeling and an opportunity to relax.